stevebatcup/joan-arc-rock-video/docs/image prompt builder.md

 Create prompts based on these four distinct visual tracks.
 Each track has specific aesthetic guidelines.
 Include "Do not include text in the images" as Sora has a tendency to add text for historial imagery.
+These presets will be used as "prefixes for the main image prompts by Sora

 See the "visual tracks.md" file for more details but these guidelines must be followed when writing the presets:

 1. Maximum of 1800 characters
 2. Give lots of detail on setting, lighting, visual effects.
 Be creative
 3. Do not mention people at all.